 The world of web design and development has changed enormously over the course of my career so far, and mostly for the better.
 In some ways, building websites has become much easier.
 In others, it’s become far more complex.
-While browser support for for web standards has improved, the range of device sizes out there makes aiming for pixel perfection a fool’s errand.
+While browser support for web standards has improved, the range of device sizes out there makes aiming for pixel perfection a fool’s errand.
 Thankfully, it’s no longer such a common aim - there’s a more widespread acceptance, largely since the responsive design revolution, that websites won’t look the same in every browser.

 In some ways, though, things haven’t changed that much.
 Sketch may have largely replaced Photoshop, and design deliverables are more likely to be Invision prototypes, but the process is often similar.
 The industry may have largely adopted agile, at least superficially, but projects can sometimes feel like a series of mini-waterfalls, with a set of gates to pass through.
 Things will generally go something like this: After some research, a designer creates a mock-up, and shares it with the client (perhaps sharing some of the thinking that has gone into it).
 The client gives feedback, which may or may not be based on something more scientific than “I like it” or “I don’t like it”.
 Then the designer takes it back for a round of revisions, which is then presented to the client.
 This continues for a few iterations until the design is signed off, and then the developers build it.
 Once the developers think it’s ready, it’s tested, compared to the designs, and any discrepancies are logged as bugs to be fixed.